anis-mimi/thenewTest/source/_posts/Important-features.md

 By April 2018, Android network marketing leads the OS market share worldwide with about 40% of the marketplace, according to StatCounter.

-Popular uses
+# Popular Users

 Various consumers use their smartphones to activate with friends, family and brands over social media.

 Social media systems such as for example Facebook, Instagram, Twitter and LinkedIn all have mobile apps that a user can download from their phone's application store.
 These applications make it much easier for smartphone users to create personal updates and photographs while on the go instead of at their desktop.

 Another prevalent use for smartphones is health and wellness tracking.
-The Health application for iOS, for instance, can keep an eye on sleep behavior, nutrition, human body measurements, vital signs, mental well being exercises and more.
+The Health application for iOS, for instance, can keep an eye on sleep behaviour, nutrition, human body measurements, vital signs, mental well being exercises and more.

-Third-party wearable units, such as smartwatches, can connect with a smartphone to monitor an individual's health statistics, such as heartrate, and send details to be aggregated in the phone.
+Third-party wearable units, such as smartwatches, can connect with a smartphone to monitor an individual's health statistics, such as heart-rate, and send details to be aggregated in the phone.

 Mobile repayment is another popular employ for smartphones.
 Wallet features enable users to save lots of credit card info on the phones to work with when purchasing products at shops.
 Apps such as for example Apple Pay also allow users to pay various other iOS users straight from their phones.

-Smartphone use found in the enterprise
+# Smartphone Use Found in The Enterprise

 BlackBerry units were the primary popular smartphone many corporations offered to their employees for business use due to BlackBerry's history with good secureness.
 As smartphones added more advanced productivity features, security methods and integrations with IT control tools, others gained attractiveness in the enterprise.